 The main change is behind the counter, where David Robson, ex-Association Coffee barista and reigning Scottish Aeropress Champion, has taken over.
 Or, to use the modern jargon, the coffee will be curated by David.

-So, what does that mean?
-You can see what I found after the gallery.
+You can see what I found back in 2014 after the gallery.

 Sometimes when someone new takes over, there’s a tendency to throw everything out, the good with bad (not that there was much bad at Sharps in the first place), imposing change for change’s sake.
 Fortunately, David’s not one of those people.
 The message, instead, is evolution, not revolution, of building on what’s already there.